ringmesh/web/docs/try/installation.md

 ### Generating the documentation

 If Doxygen is installed on your computer, a target ```doc-devkit``` is built during RINGMesh configuration.
-You can generate the documentation using the following command:
+You can generate the documentation using the following command in the `RINGMesh_root/build/config` directory:

 ```bash
 make doc-devkit
 ```
+Open the RINGMesh documentation with your favorite web browser at:  `RINGMesh_root/build/config/ringmesh/devkit/html/index.html`

 ### Troubleshooting